 The instructor rolled his eyes.

 “Are you kidding?”
-I laughed and it kinda turned into a choking sound.
+I tried to laugh but it turned into a choke.
 “Do you really think this helmet is going to save me if I fall?”

-I clung to the rail as strong winds billowed under my clothes and pulled at me, and I made a conscious effort to keep my wee in.
-There were so many things that could go wrong!
-What if I DIED!
+I clung to the rail as strong winds billowed under my clothes and pulled at me and I had to make a conscious effort to keep my wee in.
+There were so many things that could go wrong.
+Plus I could DIE!
 How would I explain that to Mum?

 The instructor waited patiently for a moment, waited impatiently for a moment more, and then… “Couldya tighten your chinstrap a bit?
-It does look a bit loose, actually.”
+It does looks a bit loose.”

-I fumbled desperately with the strap, releasing my death-grip on the railing, and as I did so he fed through the tiniest bit of rope.
-Somewhere in the distance, I think a small girl let out a scream as I fell backwards over the edge.
+I fumbled desperately with the strap, releasing my death-grip on the railing for just a second, and as I did so he fed through the tiniest bit of rope and I fell backwards over the edge.
+Somewhere in the distance, I heard a small girl scream.

-Heart racing, ears roaring and my legs shaking, I suddenly found myself staring down at my shoes and it took me a minute to realise my perspective had shifted ninety degrees.
-I was standing on the University wall.
-I gripped the rope tightly to my chest and watched my knuckles turn white.
+Heart racing, ears roaring and legs shaking, I found myself still staring down at my shoes but the world had shifted ninety degrees.
+I was sitting on the University wall, toes towards the sky.
+I swallowed bile, gripped the rope tightly to my chest and watched my knuckles turn white.

 You’re NOT falling.